drdoctr/doctr/README.rst

 otherwise complicated tasks of generating, encrypting, managing SSH deploy keys, and syncing files to the ``gh-pages`` branch.
 Doctr was originally designed for documentation, but it can be used to deploy any kind of website to GitHub pages that can be built on Travis CI.
-For example, you can use doctr to deploy a `blog
+For example, you can use Doctr to deploy a `blog
 <http://www.asmeurer.com/blog/posts/automatically-deploying-this-blog-to-github-pages-with-travis-ci/>`_
 or website that uses a `static site generator <https://www.staticgen.com/>`_.